eead-csic-compbio/scripting_linux_shell/session3.md

 [a-z]  # matches any letter from alphabet
 [A-Z]  # same but uppercase
 [^A-Z] # negation of previous, any char not in A-Z

+# greedy/lazy matches

+a.*b   # longest possible match starting with 'a' and ending with 'b' a.?b   # shortest match starting with 'a' and ending with 'b'

 ```

 Regexes are usually written in the form /abc/, where the search pattern is delimited by two slash characters /.
 At the end we can add flags to control matching:

 ```
-g (global) do not return after the first match, continue from there
+# g (global) do not return after the first match, continue from there

+/[A-Z]{3}/g

-i case-(insensitive)
+# i case-(insensitive)

+/acgt/i

 ```